 Initialize the KrigingModel class, extract the list of features and train the model

 krg_init = kriging.KrigingModel(xy_data, kwargs)

 features = krg_init.get_feature_vector()

-krg_fit = krg_init.kriging_training()
+krg_init.training()

 '''

 • xy_data is a two-dimensional python data structure containing the input and output training data.
 The output values MUST be in the last column.